efunneko/jayesstee/README.md

 DOM with HTMLElements, etc. It can also manage CSS with local scoping.
 Finally it adds some basic support for events and input data retrieval.

+Take a look at these codepens for working examples:  https://codepen.io/collection/nxdMer

 ## Examples

 ### Most basic usage - no templates or refreshable objects